devleague/js-mad-libs/README.md

 1. Sign up for a github account - its free!
 1. Fork this repo over to your account.
+1. Make your own edits!
+Mad Libs, JS, CSS, and more!
 1. Checkout `https://pages.github.com/` for instructions on publishing your own version!